-New York

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-One Financial Center, Suite 3700 Boston MA

-(Address of principal executive offices)

-(Zip Code)

-(Registrant's telephone number, including area code) (617) 443-3000

-Securities Registered Pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.01 per share GE New York Stock Exchange 0.875% Notes due 2025 GE 25 New York Stock Exchange 1.875% Notes due 2027 GE 27E New York Stock Exchange 1.500% Notes due 2029 GE 29 New York Stock Exchange 7 1/2% Guaranteed Subordinated Notes due 2035 GE /35 New York Stock Exchange 2.125% Notes due 2037 GE 37 New York Stock Exchange

-Securities Registered Pursuant to Section 12(g) of the Act:

-(Title of class)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗹 No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗹

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\square$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗹 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer $\square$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗹

-The aggregate market value of the outstanding common equity of the registrant not held by affiliates as of the last business day of the registrant's most recently completed second fiscal quarter was at least \$117.9 billion.
-There were 1,088,334,304 shares of common stock with a par value of \$0.01 outstanding at January 15, 2024.

-DOCUMENTS INCORPORATED BY REFERENCE

-The definitive proxy statement relating to the registrant's Annual Meeting of Shareholders, to be held May 7, 2024, is incorporated by reference into Part III to the extent described therein.
+New York 14-0689340 (State or other jurisdiction of incorporation or o organization) (I.R.S.
+Employer Identification No.) One Financial Center, Suite 3700 Boston MA 02111 (Address of principal executive office es) (Zip Code) one number, including area Title of each class Trading Symbol(s) Name of each exchange on which registe red Common stock, par value \$0.01 per share Œ New York Stock Exchange 0.875% Notes due 2025 GE 25 New York Stock Exchange 1.875% Notes due 2027 GE 27E New York Stock Exchange 1.500% Notes due 2029 GE 29 New York Stock Exchange 7 1/2% Guaranteed Subordinated Notes due 2035 GE /35 New York Stock Exchange 2.125% Notes due 2037 GE 37 New York Stock Exchange Securities Regis tered Pursuant to Section on 12(g) of the Act: (Title of class) Indicate by check mark if the registrant is a well-known seasoned d issuer, as defined in Rule 405 of the Securities Act.
+Yes ☑ No □ Indicate by check mark if the registrant is not required to file repo Indicate by check mark whether the registrant (1) has filed all reppreceding 12 months (or for such shorter period that the registra past 90 days.
+Yes ☑ No □ Indicate by check mark whether the registrant has submitted elect S-T during the preceding 12 months (or for such shorter period the Regulation Indicate by check mark whether the registrant is a large accelerat growth company.
+See definitions of "large accelerated filer," "accelerated Exchange Act.
+(Check one): Large accelerated filer otan Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the recrevised financial accounting standards provided pursuant to Sect ew or Indicate by check mark whether the registrant has filed a report of financial reporting under Section 404(b) of the Sarbanes-Oxley A report. ✓ If securities are registered pursuant to Section 12(b) of the Act, ir reflect the correction of an error to previously issued financial sta the financial statements of the registrant included in th e filing Indicate by check mark whether any of those error corrections ar any of the registrant's executive officers during the relevant reco ceived by Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the ne Act).
+Yes □ No 🗹 The aggregate market value of the outstanding common equity o completed second fiscal quarter was at least \$117.9 billion.
+Then 15, 2024.
+IENTS INCORPORATED BY RE FERENCE The definitive proxy statement relating to the registrant's Annual Nextent described therein.
+Meeting of Shareholders, to be neld May 7, 2024, is incorporated by reference into Part III to the